ePages-de/epages-devportal/_posts/2020/2020-02-11-unit-testing-in-react.md

 This test can already be taken seriously!
 It checks whether we called `fetchProducts` with the right arguments and whether we use the result of these calls in a meaningful way.

-On the repo, this approach is on branch `mocking-fetch-products`.
+In the example repository, you can find this approach on the branch `mocking-fetch-products`.

 ## Taking it to the next level

 The former approach has, nevertheless, its drawbacks.
 We rely completely on the mock of `fetchProducts`.
 How can we know if it would hit the right API endpoints?
-There's were the awesome `nock` library comes along.
+There's were the awesome Nock library comes along.
 You can also mock the HTTP requests!
 Calling `nock('http://localhost')` will mock any requests made to `http://localhost` _inside_ our test!
-This way we also test the right HTTP requests are being made and do not have to mock `fetchProducts` any all!
+This way, we also test that the right HTTP requests are being made and do not have to mock `fetchProducts` any all!

 ```javascript